 5. The Darjeeling Limited (2007)

-Like Orson Welles, most of Wes Anderson’s films are shot in deep focus.
-But it doesn’t get mentioned as much because his filmmaking style is dominated by distinct use of symmetry, birds-eye shots, and whip-pans.
+Most of Wes Anderson's films are shot in deep focus, but it doesn't get mentioned much because his filmmaking style is dominated by distinct use of symmetry, birds-eye shots, and whip-pans.

 However, none of these would work nearly as well if not shot in deep focus by cinematographer Robert Yeoman.
 Deep focus is the element that allows those other cinematic choices to shine.